 Overview

-Advise from academic peer mentors on what to expect from university
+Advise from peer mentors on what to expect from university

-How can you benefit from the Academic Peer Mentoring Programme?
+How can you benefit from the Peer Mentoring Programme?

-Q. How will I benefit from having an academic peer mentor?
+Q. How will I benefit from having a peer mentor?

 Q. Where can I ask a mentor a question during Orientation?